sirspudd/chaos-reins/_posts/2024-03-13-sdk-path-yocto.md

 ## TL&DR

 SDKPATH is a pathological variable.
 It needs to be a static string.
 If you want to set your SDKPATH, you need to set SDKPATHINSTALL to something reasonable, which normally contains [DISTRO,SDK]_VERSION in the path.
-This changed upstream, and anyone setting this value is going to be ruing their life and the limits of their build server.
+This affects qtbase and everything downstream of it.
+This changed upstream, and anyone setting this value is going to be ruing their life decisions that brought them to this point and the limits of their build server.

 Yoe is an excellent reference distro.